-We’re usually happy to introduce new benchmarks.
+Additionally, we’re usually happy to introduce new benchmarks.
 Please consult us before, but in general something that’s real-world python code and is not already represented is welcome.
 We need at least a standalone script that can run without parameters.
 Example ideas (benchmarks need to be got from them!):

 Make more python modules pypy-friendly¶

 A lot of work has gone into PyPy’s implementation of CPython’s C-API, cpyext, over the last years to let it reach a practical level of compatibility, so that C extensions for CPython work on PyPy without major rewrites.
 However, there are still many edges and corner cases where it misbehaves.

 For any popular extension that does not already advertise full PyPy compatibility, it would thus be useful to take a close look at it in order to make it fully compatible with PyPy.
 The general process is something like:

 - Run the extension’s tests on PyPy and look at the test failures.